 "Our resistance war began in extremely difficult conditions.
 The horrible famine caused by the French and the Japanese in 1945 had almost exhausted our people.
 The enemy possessed air, naval and land forces with modern weapons.
-We had only a newly organized infantry with little experience and lacking everything."
+We had only a newly organized infantry with little experience and lacking everything."59

-The Party quickly adopted a three-stage plan of protracted people's war.
+The Party quickly adopted a threestage plan of protracted people's war.

-"Early in 1947, Comrade Truong Chinh wrote The Resistance Will Win ....
-The fundamental principles were laid down as follows: our people were fighting against imperialism-an enemy possessing a strong army and plenty of weapons.
-That is why we had to fight a protracted war in the course of which we were to put out of action an increasing number of enemy effectives while preserving and developing our own forces....
-To fight a protracted resistance war, we had to rely on our own forces.....To win victory, it was necessary to unite the entire people, mobilize their manpower, material resources and intellectual capabilities for resistance, and struggle in all fields-military, political, economic and cultural.
-Our people's protracted resistance was to go through three stages: strategic defensive, active attrition and general counter-offensive.
+"Early in 1947, Comrade Truong Chinh fundamental principles were laid down as follows: our people were fighting against imperialism-an enemy possessing a strong army and plenty of weapons.
+That is why we had to fight a protracted war in the course of which we were to put out of action an increasing number of enemy effectives while preserving and developing our own forces war, we had to rely on our own forces.
+To win victory, it was necessary to unite the entire people, mobilize their manpower, material resources and intellectual capabilities for resistance, and struggle in all fields-military, political, economic and cultural.
+Our people's protracted resistance was to go through three stages: strategic defensive, active attrition and general counter-offensive."60